zemn-me/monorepo/docs/rust_repositories.md

 Composes a single workspace containing the toolchain components for compiling on a given platform to a series of target platforms.

-A given instance of this rule should be accompanied by a rust_toolchain_repository_proxy invocation to declare its toolchains to Bazel; the indirection allows separating toolchain selection from toolchain fetching.
+A given instance of this rule should be accompanied by a toolchain_repository_proxy invocation to declare its toolchains to Bazel; the indirection allows separating toolchain selection from toolchain fetching.

 **ATTRIBUTES**